-- Is unexpected or from an unfamiliar source - Has excessive postage - Is addressed to someone who no longer works in Da Vinci Schools - Is addressed to a current employee but with the wrong title - Contains several misspelled words on the envelope - Marked with restrictive endorsements such as "Personal" or "Confidential" - Has no return address or an address that cannot be verified - Mail that is from a foreign country - Shows a city or state in the postmark that does not match the return address - Is lopsided, oddly shaped, or has an unusual weight, given its size - Has protruding wires, strange odors, or stains - Has powdery substance on the outside - Has an unusual amount of tape on it - Is ticking or making unusual sounds
+- Is unexpected or from an unfamiliar source - Has excessive postage - Is addressed to someone who no longer works at RISE High or any Da Vinci schools - Is addressed to a current employee but with the wrong title - Contains several misspelled words on the envelope - Marked with restrictive endorsements such as "Personal" or "Confidential" - Has no return address or an address that cannot be verified - Mail that is from a foreign country - Shows a city or state in the postmark that does not match the return address - Is lopsided, oddly shaped, or has an unusual weight, given its size - Has protruding wires, strange odors, or stains - Has powdery substance on the outside - Has an unusual amount of tape on it - Is ticking or making unusual sounds

 Not all mail comes perfectly packaged or with accurate information on it, so it is important that employees handling mail remain sensible in the screening of mail.
-However, prudent scrutiny conducted in a reasonable manner can greatly reduce the school's chances of becoming the victim of attack by mail.
+However, prudent scrutiny conducted in a reasonable manner can greatly reduce the chance of becoming the victim of attack by mail.